#1 Hereditary (genetic) breast cancer is not common

 #9 You can inherit BRCA gene mutation from either parent

-It is a myth that only women are carriers of the BRCA gene mutations.
-Men and women have BRCA genes and every person inherits one copy of a gene from each parent.
+It is a myth you can only inherit the BRCA gene mutation from your mom!
+Men and women both have BRCA genes and every person inherits one copy of a gene from each parent.
 This means that either mother or father can pass on the gene mutation to their children, regardless of the child’s sex.

 BRCA mutations are inherited in an autosomal dominant pattern.
 They don’t skip a generation and one copy of the altered gene is enough to increase a person’s chance of developing cancer.